Arielf04/NoteTaker/README.md

 - Use ChatGPT API to generate notes from extracted pages
 - Save notes in text or Markdown format

+## How to use
+- Select a .pdf file using the browse button
+- If required, specify pages to be processed in the format 'first_page,last_page'

 ## Prerequisites

 - Python 3.6 or higher